Waradu/keyboard/README.md

 - Added `keyboard.subscribe` for inspecting active listeners
 - Added `keyboard.record` to record a key sequence
+- Added `parseKeyString` to parse a key string into parts
-- Added Nuxt-only `useKeyboardInspector`, `useKeybindRecorder` helper
+- Added Nuxt-only `useKeyboardInspector` and `useKeybindRecorder` helper

 **v7 -> v7.1 Directives:**